Elikdev/Gatepass/README.md

 # GatePass
 > Short description of gatepass

-One or two paragraph statement on the fuuctions of gatepass
+One or two paragraph statement on the features of gatepass

 ![Gatepass logo](gatepass_logo.PNG)